Lavender Sachets DIY

 11 – 12.
 Follow the same steps to transfer all the perfect and not so perfect images to your fabric.

-16. Use a teaspoon to fill each sachet with beautifully scented lavender buds.
-I added about 7 teaspoons to each bag, but looking back in retrospective, I think I could have added a total of up to 10-12 teaspoons, for a more ‘puffier’ final look 🙂
+16. Use a spoon to fill each of the little bags with beautifully scented lavender buds.
+I added about 7 teaspoons to each bag, but looking back in retrospective, I think I could have added a total of up to 10-12 teaspoons, for a more ‘puffier’ final look

 17. Fill all the sachets with lavender and try to press it down a bit with your fingers, we’ll need some free space on top when finishing the sachets.

-18. Use twine, ribbons or really anything else you think it might look good with your sachets to create a cute hanger for them.
+18. Use twine, ribbons, lace or really anything else you think it might look good with your sachets to create a cute hanger for them.
 This will help hanging the sachets (obviously) but will also add dimension and embellish them even more!
-Cut pieces of twine to the size you want and have them all ready before moving on.
+Cut pieces of twine to the size you want and have them all ready before moving on, you can tie a knot at the end if you like.

-19. You’ll have to move quickly for this final step – closing the sachets!
+19. You’ll have to move quickly for this final step – closing the lavender sachet bags!
 Start by applying a thin glue trace on the inside of the sachet, loop your twine and tuck it in, then use your fingers to press the top piece of fabric and seal everything in.
 Do the same for all your sachets and you are done!

 All their small imperfections and frayed edges?
 I think they all look simply beautiful and just complete the whole handmade almost vintage look!

-Give these lovely DIY No Sew Lavender Sachets a try and hang them all around your home – drawers, windows or cute boxes, to name only a few!
+I hope you enjoyed learning How to Make Lavender Sachets.
+Give these lovely DIY No Sew Crafts a try and hang them all around your home – drawers, closets, windows or cute boxes, to name only a few!
 Use them to create chic vignettes with other decorative items or put them inside your drawers, even in your car, for an amazing aromatic experience.
 This way you’ll be day dreaming of Provence on a regular basis and your senses will be gratified!

-Make more and share them with family and friends, they would make the perfect gifts for everyone … because who doesn’t simply adore lavender, right? 🙂
+Make more and share them with family and friends, they would make the perfect gifts for everyone … because who doesn’t simply adore lavender, right?
+And if you’re looking for more Homemade gift ideas check out my Lavender Pressed Flower Bookmarks HERE!

 Have fun creating,